EdenEast/nightfox.nvim/readme.md

 ```

 If you would like to change any of the default options above you only have to define the options that change.
 If an
 option is not present in your options table the default option will be used.
-For example if chaning the styles of
+For example if changing the styles of
 certain syntax is the only desired change then your options table would look like:

 ```lua